 These are just a few of my general thoughts about politics in the UK.
-I should point out that I am a member of the Green Party.
+I should point out that I am a member of the Liberal Democrats.

 The UK supposedly operates a democratic political system.
 Unfortunately, it's a first past the post system, or "winner takes all" (or at least it is for the main parliament).
 That means that large numbers of votes are cast for parties that subsequently aren't represented at all in the elected body.
 As a result, in my lifetime (over 50 years) we have effectively had a two party system.
 The situation in the USA is even worse.
 The US system is openly a two party system, but the ability to win an election seems to depend on the amount of funding rather than the policies.

 So why do we fool ourselves that this system represents the will of people?
 The answer is, at least in the UK, we don't.
 That's why people don't bother to vote at all.
 That, and the unconvincing nature of most politicians.

 We need a more representative electoral system, such as proportional representation.
 Proportional representation seems to result in a more balanced and moderate governance, where the parties have to work with each other rather than against each other.
 It does however seem to lead to more elections.
 The rejection of the Alternative Vote system in 2011 was unfortunate.
 AV is a poor alternative to PR, but it was an opportunity to move in the right direction.
 The untruths perpetuated by both sides during the campaign showed the worst side of British politics.

 The UK, although referred to as a constitutional monarchy, lacks a written constitution.
 The rights of the people are enshrined in statutes, case law, common law, and international treaties, stretching back almost a thousand years.
 Personally, I would prefer something to be clearly written down.